orsifacundo/aif-c01-exam/README.md

   4. Reward model predicts human scoring of prompt responses
   5. LLM uses reward model to refine responses for maximum reward
 - **Implementation**: SageMaker Ground Truth facilitates collecting human preferences for RLHF

+## Domain 5:

+### 5.1: Explain Methods to Secure AI Systems

+#### Amazon S3 Block Public Access
+- **S3 Block Public Access**: Feature to block public access to all your objects at bucket or account level (current and future objects).
+- **Bucket level**: When enabled at bucket level, some buckets in your account might still be open to the public.
+- **Account level**: When enabled at account level, no buckets (existing or new) can grant public access.
+- **Override capability**: When enabled, S3 Block Public Access overrides any public permissions granted by bucket policies or access control lists.

+### Amazon SageMaker Role Manager
+- **Purpose**: Greatly simplifies creating IAM roles that grant permissions to perform ML activities instead of creating IAM permissions policies manually.
+- **Pre-configured components**:
+    - Three pre-configured role personas
+    - Predefined permissions for 12 ML activities
+    - Permissions to access other services (Amazon S3, AWS Glue, Amazon Athena, Amazon CloudWatch)
+    - Permissions to manage and monitor SageMaker resources (models, endpoints, training jobs, pipelines, experiments)

+#### Role Personas
+- **Data scientist persona**: For users who need to use SageMaker to perform general machine learning development and experimentation.
+- **MLOps persona**: For users managing models, pipelines, experiments, and endpoints, but who don't need to access data in Amazon S3.
+- **SageMaker compute persona**: Used for creating roles that SageMaker compute resources can use to perform tasks such as training and inference.

+### 5.2: Recognize Governance and Compliance Regulations for AI Systems